src-d/guide/engineering/repositories.md

 * Desirable deadline for each code review is 1 working day.
 * If there is a disagreement among the PR author and multiple reviewers and consensus cannot be reached or [it's not worth to reach](http://bikeshed.org/) the maintainer has the final word.
 * A maintainer can merge his own PRs without code review, but it is encouraged to ask for a review  Merging without review, if done, should be reserved to fixing typos or minor maintenance tasks.
+* If a maintainer is missing, the Lead of the team that the project is owned by, or a backup maintainer designated by him will act as maintainer.

 ## Issues

 * Maintainers should review GitHub issues and answer them in less than a working day.
 An answer might be just a "Thank you, we'll look into it" as minimum.
 * If an issue cannot be fixed immediately, it should be added to the backlog so that it gets planned in next sprint.

-## Backups

-* If a maintainer is missing, the Lead of the team that the project is owned by, or a backup maintainer designated by him will act as maintainer.